 Certificate of Achievement: Computer Business Technology - Administrative Assistant

 SDCC's administrative assistant certificate program is one of several computer business technology programs offered, all of which are designed to increase a student's overall computer skills and business acumen in addition to the knowledge targeted at their specific program of study.
 The program is also applicable to working in a bank, real estate office or civil service organization.
-The entire program consists of 30 units of coursework on computers, legal offices and business management.
+The entire program consists of 27 units of coursework on computers, legal offices and business management.
 Enrolled students are required to take specific courses in a variety of Microsoft applications and business mathematics, among other relevant classes.
 Students may opt to take a departmental keyboarding test in lieu of the program's keyboarding course requirements.
 An associate's degree in this field is also offered at this school.